Dare to drive the dangerous South Pole Traverse

 Is the South Pole Traverse unpaved?

 The South Pole Traverse is totally unpaved.
-This snow road was constructed by leveling snow and filling in crevasses, but is not paved; flags mark its route.
+This snow road was constructed by leveling snow and filling in crevasses but is not paved; flags mark its route.
 It takes about 40 days for supplies to reach the pole from McMurdo, but the route is far more reliable and inexpensive than air flights.
 The highway can also supply much heavier equipment (such as that needed by the South Pole's astrophysics laboratories) than aircraft.
 The return trip to McMurdo Station, with less fuel and cargo, is substantially quicker.
 After four years of development, the trail is now operational, with Caterpillar and Case Corp. tractors pulling specialized sleds to deliver fuel and cargo to the South Pole.
 The McMurdo Ice Shelf and the Antarctic Plateau are relatively stable.
-Most crevasses occur in the short steep shear zone between them, where the road climbs up to more than 2,000 metres (6,600 ft) above sea level.
+Most crevasses occur in the short steep shear zone between them, where the road climbs up to more than 2,000 meters (6,600 ft) above sea level.